-1. Debonairity: Old French had debonaireté and English took it to make debonairity.
-Why we ever lost this one, I cannot say.
+Old French had debonaireté, and English took it to make debonairity.
+Why we ever lost this one, we cannot say.

-3. Enviousty: The OED gives only one example from the 14th century.
+The OED gives only one example of enviousty from the 14th century.
 It might have done better as enviosity.

-4. Fewty: An obsolete Scottish term for just what it says “the condition of being few.”
+An obsolete Scottish term for just what it says: “the state or condition of being few.”

-5. Fiercety: First citation 1382, and while fierceness had an edge from the beginning, fiercety continued to show up occasionally in examples like “The Northyn wynde blewe with suche fyerste” (1513).
+The first citation for fiercety dates to 1382, and while fierceness had an edge from the beginning, fiercety continued to show up occasionally in examples like “The Northyn wynde blewe with suche fyerste” (1513).

-7. Heavity: We’ve got levity, so why not heavity?
+We’ve got levity, so why not heavity, meaning "heaviness of heart, sorrow"?
 Chaucer liked it.

-8. Nervosity: It certainly sounds more nervous than nervousness.
+Nervosity certainly sounds more nervous than nervousness.
 This one was used more in the sense of neuroticism.
-In the words of psychologist Willam James (1890), “There is no real evidence that physical refinement and nervosity tend to accumulate from generation to generation in aristocratic or intellectual families.”
+In the words of psychologist William James, “There is no real evidence that physical refinement and nervosity tend to accumulate from generation to generation in aristocratic or intellectual families.”